 Last week, BB desperately wanted to take part in an after school science club, but unfortunately (for the 3rd time), he didn’t get in (well, not until January anyway).
 He was really disappointed, so I thought, how about doing some simple experiments at home?

 I found one of his birthday presents we had put away for a rainy day (which didn’t really occur in the summer).
-It was ‘making a volcano’.
-We got it out to have a go.
+It was ‘making a volcano‘, so we got it out to have a go.
 It was fantastic!

 The look on BB’s face and the screams from all three children were amazing!
 They were absolutely struck and fascinated by it!